-Volkswagen Passat owners have reported 78 problems associated with automatic transmission (under the power train category).
+Volkswagen Passat owners have reported 77 problems related to automatic transmission (under the power train category).

-The VIN of this vehicle was 1VWBP7A3XC_.
-The vehicle is a 2012 Volkswagen Passat.
+The contact owns a 2012 Volkswagen Passat.
 The contact stated that when the accelerator pedal was depressed, the vehicle would hesitate before accelerating.
 The vehicle was taken to the dealer where the dealer advised the contact that the failure was common, but there was nothing that could be done to fix the problem.
 The dealer test drove another vehicle of the same year and model and the failure also occurred in the test vehicle.
 The contact stated that the failure would only occur intermittently.
 The vehicle was not repaired.
 The failure mileage was 10 and the current mileage was 3,500.
 Updated 04/19/lj.
-It was Monday, January 2, 2012 when this automatic transmission issue happened.

 See all problems of the 2012 Volkswagen Passat.

-The vehicle involved is a 2006 Volkswagen Passat.
 Check engine (mil) light turned on, car all of a sudden idles at a higher rpm while we were driving!!! vehicle was taken into the dealership.
 Car is only under warranty for 36,000 miles or 3 years! dealership ran diagnostic, came up with: code p0123 (throttle high input), p0299 (turbo under boost), p0456 (evap leak), p1098 (intake turning valve short to b+), code p2004 (intake runner stuck), code p3237 (intake runner basic settings).
 Dealer recommended intake runner motor replacement & replacement of turbo & n80 valve, also cv boot needs replacement.
 Total cost of repairs over $1200!!! we always take care of our vehicles and have them serviced at the dealership.
 Vehicle has also had defective interior parts.
 Interior trim (all switches - lock, window & radio are bubbling and chipping).
 Door panel trim (rubber is peeling).
 Shift knob - metallic piece on shift knob, peeled and dug into skin and caused injury.
 Carbon fiber dash is peeling apart.
 Contacted vw of America, per their customer service rep, they are unable to make any repairs due to the age and mileage of the vehicle.
 Car is a 2006 - 67,000 miles.
 Less than 5 years old.
 I would have never purchased a Volkswagen had I known they were not reliable vehicles.
 Unknowledgable sales reps, or just after customers to make a buck.
 Selling people unreliable vehicles and Volkswagen clearly does not take care of their customers nor do they care about customer loyalty or safety.
-This automatic transmission issue occurred Jul.
-20, 2011.

 See all problems of the 2006 Volkswagen Passat.